What is the Plaza of Heroines?

 To honor a woman on the Plaza of Heroines, submit an order today or contact the Carrie Chapman Catt Center for Women and Politics at firstname.lastname@example.org for more information.
 After placing an order, you will receive confirmation of your contribution and engraving information.
 At your request, the honoree will receive an acknowledgement card and yellow “Heroine” ribbon, or these items can be mailed to you if you wish to present them personally.
 If the honoree is deceased, you may send the card to her family.

-Bricks and pavers are added to the plaza in the spring (for Iowa State's graduation) and fall (for Family Weekend or Homecoming).
+Bricks and pavers are added to the plaza in each spring and fall.

 To update the profile of a woman you have previously honored on the plaza, email your changes/additions to the Catt Center at email@example.com.